 The fourth in the series of the earliest settlers was Akandie who settled in Isale Afon, coinciding with that of Orisatolu whose settlement date is out as 1640.

 It should be remembered that up till this time, Ogbomoso had not gained much size more had it come into the limelight.
 The last in the series of the five early arrivals to complete the settlement configuration of founding Ogbomoso is the arrival of Ogunlola Ogundiran (Aisa Agbe) who is said to arrive in 1650.

 There are written Evidence and oral versions of accounts of the arrival of Soun Ogunlola who settled in his place of Ajagbon Area.

-One oral version says that thought he was a great hunter on hunting expedition but was also actually in search of his elder brother and sojourned both in Igbon and Aresa territories before settling down at Ajagbon area of Igbo Igbale.
+One oral version says that many thought he was a great hunter on a hunting expedition but was also actually in search of his elder brother and sojourned both in Igbon and Aresa territories before settling down at Ajagbon area of Igbo Igbale.

 Needless to say that five distinct discernible areas in the abode to be known as Ogbomoso had been inhabited or settled, namely: Okelerin, Ijeru, Isapa, Isale Afon and Ajagbon (Igbo Igbale), where Ogunlola Ogundiran settled.

 Unlike many Yorùbá towns, which are founded by one individual and are of Yorùbá stock, as Oyo was founded by Oranmiyan or Ede by Timi Agbale Olofa ina or Ilaro by Aro, Ogbomoso was founded by five contemporaneous of original settlers of which each was on his own adventure.